 Foods to Store Separately from Potatoes

-- Vegetables like broccoli, lettuce, cucumbers, tomatoes
+- Vegetables like broccoli, lettuce, cucumbers, and tomatoes

 - Pears